Note

 Run the emulator

-To run the Service Bus emulator, you can use an automated script or a Linux container:
+To run the Service Bus emulator, you can use an automated script or manually configure Docker containers.
+Both approaches result in the same containerized emulator running locally:

-Before you run an automated script, clone the emulator's GitHub installer repository locally.
+Before you run the automated script, you need to clone the Azure/azure-service-bus-emulator-installer repository locally.

 Windows